musebe/musebecodes/packages/personal-blog-lite/content/blog/Image_Generator/index.md

 [Fauna](https://fauna.com/) is a cloud-based transactional serverless database that makes that data available via a data API.
 This makes it ideal for use in a Jamstack application.

 There are multiple ways to get started with fauna databases.
-You can use the web-based admin to create and manage new databases.
+You can use the web-based dashboard to create and manage new databases.
 However, you can also do most actions via the Fauna Shell.
-For this article we shall manage the database through the shell.
-This can only be accomplished if you have created an [Fauna account](https://dashboard.fauna.com/accounts/register).
+For this article, we shall manage the database through the shell.
+This can only be accomplished if you have created a [Fauna account](https://dashboard.fauna.com/accounts/register).

-If you signed up using third-party authentication like Netlify or GitHub, you need to create the database via the web admin and get a security key in the security tab of the database.
+If you signed up using third-party authentication like Netlify or GitHub, you need to create the database via the web dashboard and get a security key from the security tab of the database.

 > Remember to store this key as we shall use it in the application to access the database.